rmanalan/iodocs/README.md

 3. "protocol" key value contains either *http* or *https*, but you're welcome to try other protocols.

-4. "baseURL" key value is the base URL that accepts the API calls (should not include protocol)
+4. "host" key value is the host name of the API calls (should not include protocol or port number)

 5. "publicPath" key value is the path prefix prepended to all method URIs for non-protected method resources.